Vic Kohring

 Victor H. Kohring (August 2, 1958 – September 6, 2022) was an American politician who was a member of the Alaska House of Representatives.

+Elections

-A Republican, he was elected to seven consecutive two-year terms beginning in 1994.
+Kohring was elected as a Republican to seven consecutive two-year terms beginning in 1994.
 Kohring represented Wasilla in District 26 and then District 14, after redistricting due to the 2000 United States census.
 He resigned on July 19, 2007, during a widespread Alaska political corruption probe.